Dollar Academy

-As of 2020, there are over 1200 pupils at Dollar Academy, making it the sixth largest independent school in Scotland.

-Day pupils are usually from the village of Dollar or the surrounding counties of Clackmannanshire, Stirlingshire, Perth and Kinross, and Fife.
-The remaining pupils are boarders.
-Almost 50% of the boarding pupils are from overseas, with the rest being British nationals.
-The overall share of international students is about 20% of all students.

 History

+Establishment

 Dollar was founded in 1818 following a bequest by Captain John McNab or McNabb.
 He captained, owned and leased out many ships over the decades and it is known that at least four voyages transported black slaves to the West Indies in 1789–91, less than twenty years before the Slave Trade Act 1807.
 In 2019, in order to understand the extent of John McNabb’s involvement in the slave trade, research was commissioned in collaboration with external advisors.
 The school had been "shamed" about this connection in 1998.
 The school also teaches about McNabb's links to the slave trade in several subjects.
 McNabb bequeathed part of his fortune – £65,000, – to provide "a charity or school for the poor of the parish of Dollar where I was born".

 Architecture

 William Playfair was commissioned to design the building.
 The interior of the Playfair Building was gutted by a fire in 1961, but Playfair's Greek-style outer facades remained intact.
-The interior was rebuilt on a plan based on central corridors with equal sized classrooms on both sides.
+The interior was rebuilt on a plan based on central corridors with equal-sized classrooms on both sides.
 An extra (second) floor was concealed, increasing the total available space.
 The school was re-opened in 1966 by former pupil Lord Heyworth, and the assembly hall was rebuilt after the fire.
 The school library is a "whispering gallery" because of its domed ceiling.

 Many other buildings have been added to the school over time- such as the Dewar Building for science and the Maguire Building for art and physical education.
 And in 2016 the Westwater Building was added, named after Private George Philip Westwater, an FP killed in the First World War at Gallipoli.
 This building contains the Modern Languages department and two Economics classrooms.

+Recent history

+In 1961, a fire broke out at the school which destroyed the interior of the Playfair Building, with all classrooms and the school library containing 12,000 books being destroyed.
+Following the outbreak of the fire, the local community and school staff provided assistance for the rebuilding and restructuring of the school whilst teaching continued for pupils within the Prep School facilities as well as within Harviestoun Castle, local halls and even in private houses.
+The inside of the Playfair Building was reconstructed on three floors instead of the original two and finally re-opened in 1966.

+During the 1970s, there was a change in legislation which ultimately resulted in the phasing out the "Direct Grant".
+The Central Regional Council decide to not continue with the long-standing agreement which was in place in regards to fees for Dollar Parish pupils which resulted in the school becoming an entirely independent school.

+In 2024, Dollar Academy was awarded The Sunday Times "Scottish Independent School of the Year".